Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Results

 Due to the nature of the power supply waveform, the response of the circuits for this last millisecond resemble their impulse response, providing a perfect testing ground for training a BOP-DMD model.
 By training on this quasi impulse response, we are able to obtain a model for the dynamics of the circuits in vacuum that is able to be generalized to other shots taken on that day.
 After training a BOP-DMD model on the last millisecond of the shot, we evaluate the model by inputting the full power-supply waveform for the given shot, and compare between the BOP-DMD model and the actual response of the circuits to this waveform.
 We also evaluate the performance of a model trained on one shot on other shots taken on that day.

 After extensive testing, we have found that including nine DMD modes for a plasma model, and five DMD modes for a vacuum model, provide the best models for reconstruction of the training shot, and the prediction of future shots.
-We also enforce that the BOP-DMD model is linearly stable.
-This is achieved in the OPT-DMD code in ~\cite{askham2018variable} by examining the real parts of the DMD eigenvalues at each step in the optimization, and setting any positive real parts to zero.
-The complex part of the eigenvalues are left intact, and then these new eigenvalues are used as an initial guess for the next step in the optimization.